weigao95/surfelwarp/README.md

 ### TODO

 The code is re-factored and improved from the repo of our RSS paper.
-There are some new features and some old code  need to be ported into this repository.
+There are some planned new features and some old code  need to be ported into this repository.
 Here is a list of TODOs:

 - [x] Add sparse feature correspondence
 - [x] Implement albedo reconstruction